Crustar/Godot_HackSlash_project/README.md

 # Future todo lists
-1. add health system
-2. add death state and gameloop
+1. Add a fade to black upon character death
-3. working on a functional enemy
+2. working on a functional enemy